 When I made this recipe, I used dark chocolate cake mix, but there’s also:

 Can you use out of date cake mix?

 In case you’re anything like me, recipes like this strike you on days when you would prefer not to go out and you’re assaulting your cupboards for snack options.
-And, inevitably, you’ll stumble across something that looks fine yet has a date that’s expired.
+And, inevitably, you’ll likely stumble across something that looks “fine” yet has an expired date.

 So, when it comes to expired cake mix, what do you do?
 Can you use it or not?

 First off, make sure that the cake mix has been properly stored.
 This means that it’s been in a cool, dry place, and that either the seal in still intact or that it’s been stored in a sealed container since it was opened.

 Once you confirm the storage, check the date printed on the package.
 Cake mix is typically good four to five months beyond the “best by” date.